Welcome to Coalbanks Learning Commons!

 Dav Pilkey at Home: How-to-draw demonstrations and read-alouds from the "Dog Man" and "Captain Underpants" creator, plus resources from the U.S. Library of Congress collections.

-Harry Potter at Home: Crafts, quizzes, puzzles, and articles sure to cast "a Banishing Charm on boredom!"
+Wizarding World: The official Harry Potter website has crafts, quizzes, puzzles, and articles sure to cast "a Banishing Charm on boredom!"

 Lunch Doodles with Mo Willems: 15-episode series of art doodle activities with author and illustrator Mo Willems.